 The other controversial part of the IRA is its provision to tie granting of oil and gas leases to renewable energy development.
-I am not a fan of building new hard assets to develop fossil fuel and I especially don’t see the point in tying them to renewables.
+I don’t see the point in tying the development of fossil-fuel assets to renewables.
 However, in the scheme of things, I think there will be a fossil-fuel long-tail no matter what we do, and there is enough here to generate a robust adoption of cleaner technology that will create a positive feedback loop and erode fossil-fuel demand.
 The simple fact is that as renewables scale and become cheaper, fossil fuels become less cost competitive.

 The fact that the IRA has a 10-year lifespan is a great thing.
 Our government has never had a consistent energy policy to speak of.
 This makes for much greater certainty in the investment environment.

 - Upon enactment (August 16th), the current incentive remains in place for the balance of 2022, but the domestic final assembly (of the vehicle, not the battery) provision will apply immediately.
 I’m not sure why they felt they had to lower the boom so quickly.
 Any EV that is imported will no longer be eligible and there are some major ones.
 Hyundai, Kia, Polestar, and Toyota are some of the manufacturers importing EVs to this country.

 - The new tax credit is split into 2 parts: sourcing of critical minerals and assembly of batteries, each valued at $3750.

 - These begin in 2023.